Javascript is not enabled.

 Join Now

-And the data, which AT&T said appears to be from 2019 or earlier, affects about 7.6 million current AT&T account holders and 65.4 million former customers.
+Hacked data from the previous incident appeared to be from 2019 or earlier.
+It affected about 7.6 million current AT&T account holders and 65.4 million former customers.

 What AT&T is doing to tackle the problem

-If you pick up your smartphone to find that the device wants you to reset your passcode, typically four to six numerals that are a personal identification number, that’s because AT&T has reason to believe your information has been compromised.
-The company says it has already pushed a reset to current users’ passcodes.
+After the earlier incident was revealed, AT&T informed customers that if your smartphone wants you to reset your passcode, typically four to six numerals that are a personal identification number, that’s because the company has reason to believe your information was compromised.
+At the time, AT&T pushed a reset to current users’ passcodes.

-A little less than a fifth, 19 percent, of AT&T’s current subscribers are older than 60, according to the latest weekly survey from telecom analyst Roger Entner of Recon Analytics in Dedham, Massachusetts.
+A little less than a fifth, 19 percent, of AT&T’s subscribers are older than 60, according to a weekly survey from telecom analyst Roger Entner of Recon Analytics in Dedham, Massachusetts.
 That compares to a little more than a fifth, 22 percent, of Verizon’s customers and about a sixth, 17 percent, of T-Mobile’s.

-AT&T hasn’t yet determined whether the breach originated from AT&T itself or from one of its outside vendors.
-The company added that it has uncovered no evidence so far of unauthorized access to its systems.
+AT&T hasn’t yet determined whether that breach originated from AT&T itself or from an outside vendor.

 Technology & Wireless